simonemberton/Introduction_to_Creative_Coding/Week_02/README.md

 ```
 This just means our ```draw()``` function is only called once now, like ```setup()``` is.

-Now, beneath the ```draw()``` function, write a new function called "drawShape".
-Add two parameters that will be passed to this function called width and height:
+Now, beneath (and outside) the ```draw()``` function, write a new function called "drawShape".
+Add two parameters that will be passed to this function called rectangleWidth and rectangleHeight:

 **remember the syntax of how to write this stuff, it has to be exactly correct otherwise the script interpreter won't know what to do with it**